chetzi/ssh-test/README.md

 ---

-## ✏️ 3.
+# ✏️ 3.
 Configuring the SSH Server

-The configuration file is located at:
+The SSH config file is located at:

 ```
 /etc/ssh/sshd_config